BobRay/SPForm/core/components/spform/docs/readme.txt

 * My users often send me lots of links in their messages and they always get an error.

-    Change the maxLinks setting in the snippet properties grid to allow more links in a message.
+    Change the maxLinks setting in the snippet properties grid or a parameter to allow more links in a message.

 * The box for entering a message is too big or too small.